ParaguayOfficial Name: Republic of Paraguay

 Safety and Security

 Over the past several years, there have been several high-profile kidnappings in the interior of the country – particularly in the Department of Concepcion.
 Members of the Paraguayan business community and their family members have been targeted.
-It is generally believed that the individuals responsible for the kidnappings are financially motivated and have selected their targets based on the victims’ wealth and perceived willingness to pay ransom.
+It is generally believed that kidnappings are financially motivated and have selected their targets based on the victims’ wealth and perceived willingness to pay ransom.

 Avoid large gatherings or other events where crowds have congregated to demonstrate or protest.
 Such activities have resulted in intermittent road closures including major routes traveled by tourists and residents.
 While generally nonviolent, demonstrations and/or roadblocks have turned violent in the past.
 If you encounter demonstrations and/or roadblocks, do not attempt to continue your travel and do not confront the crowd.
 Instead, turn around and find a different route or wait for the road to reopen.